Manuchehr1/Manuchehr1/README.md

 - 👋 Hi, I’m @Manuchehr1
-- 👀 I’m interested in ...
+- 👀 I’m interested in Creating website.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me t.me/manuchehr_kayumov

 <!---
-Manuchehr1/Manuchehr1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.

 --->